Cloudxtreme/DDPS-db2dps/docs/db2dps-documentation.md

 ### Rulefiles

-Rulefiles has the following format, with a _header_ describing the _rule type_ where only `fnm` for fastnetmon is in use, rule format if we should ever change it and the _attack type_ for later optimisation.
+Rule files has the following format, with a _header_ describing the _rule type_ where only `fnm` for fastnetmon is in use, rule format if we should ever change it and the _attack type_ for later optimisation.
 The last line is literally _last-line_ to avoid processing incomplete files: